dev-human/dev-human/source/_posts/2014-05-06-dev-almighty.md

 We don't need to worry about any of this.
 In fact, there are so many different opportunities today for us, that we don't even need to think about opening a company.

 Advertisement (like [Google AdSense](http://google.com/adsense)) and independent book publishing (like [LeanPub](http://leanpub.com)) are great examples on how you can use your programming skills to earn money in a completely independent way.
 No regular contracts, no clients.
-You have a shitload of work for some time, and after that you can just keep collection your royalties.
+You have a shitload of work for some time, and after that you can just keep collecting your royalties.

 I'm not saying that it's _easy_.
-No, whatsoever.
+No, by no means.
 Working for a company is much easier, because they tell you what to do and you have your money guaranteed at the end of the month.
 But if you feel that you don't _fit_ in a regular job - like I feel -, going independent is an amazing experience that might completely change your life!

 And a final piece of advice: if you want to endure the _independent path_, start slowly - don't just quit your job.
 You don't know yet if this is what you are looking for - like I said, it's not easy; feels